 If you’ve already photographed for some time and know you want to dive deeper into the field, acquiring a quality camera should be on your to-do list.

 Not going to go too deep into the qualities of this camera but can say it serves it’s purpose well.
 You can use it for videos and images, shooting RAW-files for better photo manipulation and later edit.
 The camera can be connected to CaptureOne, which lets you shoot images and immediately view them on your laptop.

-This will not only look more professional but also feel so; you know where you can build your backdrop without any surprises.
+This will not only look more professional but also feel so; you can rely on a clean background without any surprises.
 Easy to build and easy to have with you.